2001 Toyota 4Runner

 New Car Test Drive

 All 4Runners come in a four-door body style.
-They are available with two- or four-wheel drive, in three trim levels: base, SR5 and Limited.
-Two powerplants are available, a 150-horsepower four-cylinder engine and a 183-horsepower V6.
-A four-speed electronically controlled automatic comes standard on Limited models and is available on some of the other models for approximately $900.
+They are available with two- or four-wheel drive, in two trim levels: SR5 and Limited.

 The 4Runner shares strong family ties and many components with the nearly unbreakable Toyota pickup trucks.
-Look at any Toyota and you'll find that everything about it is well-done and logical.
+Look at any Toyota and you'll find that everything about it is well done and logical.
 Thoughtful features abound.
 The last complete redesign was in 1996.
-In 1999, the front fascia was redesigned and a new four-wheel-drive system was employed for the Limited grade.
-It's relatively unchanged for 2000.
+The 2001 models receive a redesigned front grille and new taillights.

-As with all Toyotas, the new 4Runner thoughtfully accommodates its passengers.
+As with all Toyotas, the 4Runner accommodates its passengers well.
 (The previous-generation, pre-1996, 4Runners required the passengers to make allowances for the vehicle.)
 Although not the roomiest in its class, the 4Runner offers enough space for five adults with comfortable room behind the front seats.
 The rear seat is split 50/50.
 This was useful when three of us drove to a restaurant with all of my fishing gear, including some two-piece nine-foot fly rods.

 As a result of the ground clearance necessary to deal with serious off-road use, the 4Runner sits somewhat higher than some of the competition.
 This means that shorter people may find it less convenient to get in and out.
 But most of us find getting in and out of the 4Runner easy.

 All controls are where you expect and need them and operate logically and easily, from your first grab of the door handle to turning on the wipers or using a cup holder.
 There's nothing goofy here, no awkward result of some stylist's whim.
 Just simple, appreciated correctness, which adds up to a high degree of operating ease.
 The instrument panel is arranged for sensible visibility and operation of all control functions.
-Map pockets, glove boxes, cubby holes and cup holders add to happiness during long trips.
+Map pockets, glove boxes, cubbyholes and cup holders add to happiness during long trips.
+New for 2001 is a modified air conditioner control panel; power door locks are also standard throughout the model line.

 The bottoms of the rear seats flip up and the seat backs fold down, presenting a large, flat cargo area.
 (The rear seat headrests are conveniently stored by sticking them into a pair of holes on the seat bottom.)
 There was plenty of room for fishing rods and a couple of duffel bags of gear.
 I stopped at dawn on a long drive from North Carolina to Washington, D.C., and slept comfortably for an hour on the flat cargo floor.